repository-vault/gitlab-api/README.md

-Simple gitlabHQ API REST wrapper
+Gitlab API helper

 # Features
+* List all projects
+* Disable all snippets / issues / wiki & builds
 * Check for all unprotected default branches (and protect them..)

-# Helpers
-* put/get
-* list (get with full pagination)

-# recommended dependencies
-* yks